Creeper32767/python_exercises/id_card_verification/README.md

 ## HOW TO USE

-1. Enter an a second-generation resident ID card, then it'll check it and give you information.
+1. Enter an a second-generation resident ID card.
+2. It'll check it and give you information.
+   ***It won't upload any informations about you to the Internet.***

 ## ISSUES

-Please give us your ideas through 'issues' part in GitHub.
+Please give us your ideas through the 'issues' part on GitHub.